Liliatux/react-hooks-presentation/README.md

 ## Ressources
  - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
  - The slides was build with [Spectacle](https://github.com/FormidableLabs/spectacle)
- - The code slide with [spectacle-code-slide](https://github.com/jamiebuilds/spectacle-code-slide)
+ - The code slides with [spectacle-code-slide](https://github.com/jamiebuilds/spectacle-code-slide)